Sandy4321/python-examples-1/maze/README.md

           user location and other information is represented, should be described in comments or a docstring.

-  8. Grading/Scoring criteria:
+  1. Grading/Scoring criteria:

-      (i)   Does it work?
+      i.
+Does it work?
-      (ii)  Does it follow the rules (a)-(c) above?
+      ii.
+Does it follow the rules (a)-(c) above?
-      (iii) Does the code follow the original plan for documentation on the functions/methods?
+      iii.
+Does the code follow the original plan for documentation on the functions/methods?
-      (iv)  Originality/Features:  does your Python application go beyond the bare minimum of buttons and text, say with colors, other widgets and interactive behaviors?
+      iv.
+Originality/Features:  does your Python application go beyond the bare minimum of buttons and text, say with colors, other widgets and interactive behaviors?

-Create class for all functions of the gui
+- Create class for all functions of the gui
-Create funtion to go north.
+- Create funtion to go north.
-Create function to go south
+- Create function to go south
-Create function to east
+- Create function to east
-Create function to go west
+- Create function to go west
-Create function that will only allow user to move in available directions within specified grid Create gui that refreshes each location using axis and will also display if sword has been claimed Create function to randomize sword,dragon and treasure placement.
+- Create function that will only allow user to move in available directions within specified grid
+- Create gui that refreshes each location using axis and will also display if sword has been claimed
+- Create function to randomize sword,dragon and treasure placement.
-Create Button to exit game on win / lose
+- Create Button to exit game on win / lose
-Create function that will automatically determine a loss if user moves into dragon room without a sword.
+- Create function that will automatically determine a loss if user moves into dragon room without a sword.